The HR Trends Reshaping the Workplace Right Now

 Remember all of those thinkpieces about “How to Work with Millennials“?
 We all seem to have survived that bumpy transition!

-Your policies should align with these needs if you want to keep your millennial workers to stick around.
+Your policies should align with these needs if you want to keep your millennial workers around.

 Office perks just don’t carry the weight they used to.

 Because so many workplaces offer similar surface-level perks, job-seekers no longer consider them special.
-Consider them a thing of the past—a remnant of the 2000s.
+Consider them a thing of the past — a remnant of a different era.

 What do employees want instead?